AxelB1011/Pacman/1/README.md

 ```
 -p SearchAgent -a fn=aStarSearch,prob=CornersProblem,heuristic=cornersHeuristic.
 ```

-	Remember, heuristics are just functions that take search states and return numbers that estimate the cost to a nearest goal.
-More effective heuristics will return values closer to the actual goal costs.
-To be admissible, the heuristic values must be lower bounds on the actual shortest path cost to the nearest goal (and non-negative).
-To be consistent, it must additionally hold that if an action has cost c, then taking that action can only cause a drop in heuristic of at most c.

-	Remember that admissibility isn't enough to guarantee correctness in graph search -- we need the stronger condition of consistency.
-However, admissible heuristics are usually also consistent, especially if they are derived from problem relaxations.
-Therefore it is usually easiest to start out by brainstorming admissible heuristics.
-Once we have an admissible heuristic that works well, we can check whether it is indeed consistent, too.
-The only way to guarantee consistency is with a proof.
-However, inconsistency can often be detected by verifying that for each node we expand, its successor nodes are equal or higher in in f-value.
-Moreover, if UCS and A* ever return paths of different lengths, the heuristic is inconsistent.
-This stuff is tricky!

-	The trivial heuristics are the ones that return zero everywhere (UCS) and the heuristic which computes the true completion cost.
-The former won't save us any time, while the latter will timeout the autograder.

 7. Now we'll solve a hard search problem: eating all the Pacman food in as few steps as possible.
 For this, we'll need a new search problem definition which formalizes the food-clearing problem: ```FoodSearchProblem``` in ```searchAgents.py```.
 A solution is defined to be a path that collects all of the food in the Pacman world.
 For the present project, solutions do not take into account any ghosts or power pellets; solutions only depend on the placement of walls, regular food and Pacman.